elts6570/ML_classification/README.md

    - Tutorial Link: SVM.py
    - Description: Explore Support Vector Machines, a versatile algorithm for classification, and understand how to use SVM to predict galaxy morphologies from galaxy colours.

-I am in the process of adding more fundamental tutorials to present the behaviour of classifiers.
-Those are in Jupyter Notebook format and are taken from the book "Introduction to Machine Learning with Python - A guide for data scientists" by Andreas C. Müller & Sarah Guido, 2017.
+I am in the process of adding more fundamental tutorials to present the behaviour of classifiers. **Important:** The Jupyter notebooks in this repository are based on the book **"Introduction to Machine Learning with Python"** by Andreas C. Müller & Sarah Guido (© 2017 O'Reilly Media, Inc.).

+These notebooks are created as a supplement for educational use.
+They are not an official part of the book and are not endorsed by the authors or O'Reilly.

+- **Original Authors:** Andreas C. Müller & Sarah Guido
+- **Original Publisher:** O'Reilly Media, Inc.
+- **Source:** Müller, A. C., & Guido, S. (2017). *Introduction to Machine Learning with Python: A Guide for Data Scientists*.
+O'Reilly Media.

+I do not hold the copyright to the original content.
+This repository is meant to serve as a learning aid and a companion for those studying the book.
+For the definitive and complete content, please support the authors by purchasing the official publication.

 ## Usage: